kkinnear/zprint/doc/reference.md

 If it is still above the `:max-variance`, then the group of lines are not justified.

-The default value for `:max-variance` is very large, so that it doesn't have any effect - so as to not change the output in cases where justification is already being used.
-A more useful value for `:max-variance` would be
+The default value for `:max-variance` is now 20.
-20. You can get this with `:style :justified-20` or by adding `:justify {:max-variance 20}` to :map, :binding, or :pair.
+If you want it to try to justify regardless of the variance of the left-hand-sides of the pairs, use `:justify {:max-variance 1000}`.

 In some cases, 40 will look good, in some cases even 15 looks better.